IBM-Bluemix-Docs/sap-hana-qrg/rhel-provisioning-external-storage-to-server.md

 [root@sdb192 ~]# service multipathd start
 ```

-7. Complete all the commands in [Mounting Block Storage volumes on Linux](/docs/infrastructure/BlockStorage/accessing_block_storage_linux.html#mounting-block-storage-volumes) so another LUN appears in the multipath output.
+7. Complete all the commands in [Connecting to iSCSI LUNS on Linux](/docs/infrastructure/BlockStorage?topic=BlockStorage-mountingLinux) so another LUN appears in the multipath output.
 ```
 [root@sdb192 ~]# multipath -ll
 …